zwt-sdk/zwt/README.md

 It currently supports all three main Java environments: Java SE/EE, Java ME Embedded, and Android, and can be used on any platform that runs any of these environments.

-Here youcan find all ZWT resources, including both common and specific source code for Java SE, Java ME, and Android.
+Here you can find all ZWT resources, including both common and specific source code for Java SE, Java ME, and Android.
 Avaiable folders:

 * src-common: all common sources, independent from the used platform.